hariszaf/pema/README.md

 SWARM also produces two files “.stats” and “.swarms”.
 The first one is a tab-separated table with one MOTU per row and 8 columns of information, while  the MOTUs are written in the “.swarms” file.
 In fact, each line of this file, contains as much MOTUs as it is mentioned in the first column of the “.stats” file.

-Finally, for the alignment-based taxonomy assignment that is used in the case of the COI marker gene, CREST - LCAClassifier and the MIDORI database, are used and their results are placed in the same folder as the clustering step's output.
+Finally, for the alignment-based taxonomy assignment that is used in the case of the COI marker gene, CREST - LCAClassifier and the MIDORI database, are used and you can find the output of each of the tools used for the pre-processing of the reads.

 In the ***tax_assign_swarm_COI.txt*** file, the user can find the final MOTU-table.
-All MOTUs found, are assigned to species level; each of them has a taxonomy and next to each taxon level, the percentage of similarity that the MOTU belongs to that taxon is reported.
-However, the final MOTU-table for the case of the COI marker gene, is not made by the *“tax_assign_swarm_COI.txt”* file, but after a pre-process on that, during which only the assignments that have more than 97% similarity to the MIDORI taxa, are kept.
+All MOTUs found, are assigned to species level; each of them has a taxonomy and next to each taxon level, the confidence estimate that the MOTU belongs to that taxon is reported.
+However, the final MOTU-table for the case of the COI marker gene, is not made by the *“tax_assign_swarm_COI.txt”* file, but after a pre-process on that, during which only the assignments that have more than 97% confidence estimate to the MIDORI taxa, are kept.
 The final MOTU-table is the ***OTU_table_for_significantly_assigned.tsv*** file, where the user can see the taxonomies found with certainty and the samples in which they were recorded.

-## "phyloseq" R package - for the of microbial profiles
+## "phyloseq" R package - for the analysis of microbial profiles

-In the case of 16S marker gene and for the analysis of the microbial profiles, PEMA. performs all that the "phyloseq" R package provides.
+In the case of 16S marker gene and for the analysis of the microbial profiles, PEMA performs all the basic functions of the "phyloseq" R package.
+In addition, it performs certain functions of the [***vegan***](https://cran.r-project.org/web/packages/vegan/index.html) R package.

 When the user asks for a downstream analysis using the "phyloseq" R package, then an extra input file called *"phyloseq_script.R"* needs to be imported in the "analysis_folder".
 In PEMA's main repository, you can find a template of this file; this file needs to be as it would run on your own computer, as you would run *phyloseq* in any case.
-PEMA will create the *"pgyloseq object"* automatically and then it will perform the analysis as asked.
+PEMA will create the *"phyloseq object"* automatically and then it will perform the analysis as asked.
 The output will be placed in an extra subfolder in the main output folder of PEMA called *phyloseq_analysis*.

 # Acknowledgments
 PEMA uses a series of tools, datasets as well as Big Data Script language.
 We need to thank all of these groups.
-The tools & databases that PEMA uses are :
+The tools & databases that PEMA uses are:
 * BigDataScript programming language - https://pcingola.github.io/BigDataScript/
 * FASTQC - https://www.bioinformatics.babraham.ac.uk/projects/fastqc/
 * Τrimmomatic - http://www.usadellab.org/cms/?page=trimmomatic